ECOWAS lauds Nigeria for foiling Benin coup attempt

-The Economic Community of West African States (ECOWAS) has praised Nigeria’s swift intervention in helping to abort the attempted military takeover in Benin Republic, saying the response should become the regional standard for safeguarding democratic governance.
+The Economic Community of West African States (ECOWAS) has praised Nigeria’s swift intervention in helping to abort the attempted military takeover in the Republic of Benin, saying the response should become the regional standard for safeguarding democratic governance.

+This was as President Bola Tinubu formally requested the Senate’s approval for the deployment of Nigerian troops to the Republic of Benin.

-Speaking in Abuja on Tuesday, at the opening of the 55th Ordinary Session of the ECOWAS Mediation and Security Council (MSC) at ministerial level, President of the ECOWAS Commission, Dr. Omar Alieu Touray, said Nigeria’s rapid deployment of support forces was instrumental in preventing the overthrow of President Patrice Talon.
+Speaking yesterday, at the opening of the 55th Ordinary Session of the ECOWAS Mediation and Security Council (MSC) at ministerial level in Abuja, President of the ECOWAS Commission, Dr Omar Touray, said Nigeria’s rapid deployment of support forces was instrumental in preventing the overthrow of President Patrice Talon.

-Touray said the development reflects the seriousness of the political risk facing the region.
+Touray said the development reflected the seriousness of the political risk facing the region.

 “Events of the last few weeks have shown the imperative of deep introspection on the future of our democracy and the urgent need to invest in the security of our community.